joshzamor/faulty-tower-elevator/README.md

 # Faulty Tower Elevator

-A toy elevator that Faulty Towers would be proud of.
+A toy elevator that Fawlty Towers would be proud of.

 ## Requirements